EBoespflug/eazy-user-defined-literals/README.md

 #### The literal types

-C++ offer 11 user-defined literal overload for each overloadable literal type.
+C++ offer 11 user-defined literal overloads for each overloadable literal type.
 EZL covers each type and includes the type in the function name (due to the lack of typing and overloading in macros) :

  - Number literals :
     - EZL_MAKE_INT\* ```(unsigned long long)```: Integer literals.